HL7/fhir-cow-ig/input/pagecontent/zzzrequests-to-central-coordinator.md

 * Managing waitlists
 * Facilitating some parts of the exchange like endpoint discovery and client registration

-Later sections of this guide include details for a FHIR implementation to minimize the extent to which a requestor must be 'aware' of whether they are interacting with a central coordinator or a fulfiller.
+Later sections of this guide include details for a FHIR implementation to minimize the extent to which a requestor must be 'aware' of whether they are interacting with a central coordinator or a Fulfiller.

 {% include img.html img="request-central.png" %}